lavollmer/blogr-landingpage-lauradev/README.md

 # Blogr Landing Page Website Laura Dev

-This project involved working on a solo project Blogr landing page with Typescript and TailwindCSS.
+This solo project Blogr landing page was created using Typescript and TailwindCSS.
+The Blogr landing page is a generic landing page that a company would use to display it's products.
+It has desktop and mobile responsiveness with finished design details.

 ## Table of contents